AngadBasandrai/Chatting/README.md

 # Chatting
-A simple over the net chatting project in python
+A simple over the net chatting project in python that i am making for fun